bonnieweaver007/bonnieweaver007.github.io/_posts/2025-05-07-motivation.md

 ### My Approach

 Over the next week, I plan to first focus on finishing the code for the text-based part of my Hangman game.
 After that, I will begin building graphics for the game, either by using strings and keyboard characters or by implementing a GUI.
-My game will be "done enough" when it doesn't have bugs, is fully functional, and has a visual element that represents and hangman gaining limbs.
+My game will be "done enough" when it doesn't have bugs, is fully functional, and has a visual element that represents a hangman gaining limbs.

 ---